SK-EID/smart-id-documentation/README.md

   IP address with `true` or `false` value accordingly.
 If property is not defined in the RP request IP address won't be shared in session.
 - The RP session is complete.
-- The mobile device IP address was successfully saved to the \gls{rp} session.
+- The mobile device IP address was successfully saved to the RP session.

 ### 2.3.9 Certificate choice session